GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 # Mutations

-GraphQL mutations enable to modify data (i.e. perform side-effects) through the query.

-The "Mutations" module acts as an upstream dependency for all modules containing mutations.
-This allows us to remove all mutations from the GraphQL schema simply by disabling this module.

-## Description

 Mutations are operations that have side effects, such as performing an insert or update of data in the database.
-The available mutation fields are those under the `MutationRoot` type (or some of the fields under `Root` when using nested mutations), and these can be requested in the GraphQL document via the operation type `mutation`:
+The available mutation fields are those under the `MutationRoot` type (or some of the fields under `Root` when using nested mutations), and these can be executed in the GraphQL document via the operation type `mutation`:

 ```graphql
 mutation {